Skip to the main content

 • A positive outlook

-They should enjoy developing and implementing innovative health promotion programs.
+They should enjoy developing and implementing innovative programs to promote health.
 They should be comfortable dealing with people.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.